Elenoar12/Automatic-Scoring-of-the-Test-des-Deux-Barrages-T2B/README.md

 # Overview:

-In this repository you can
+In this repository you can find:
+- the data used in this thesis (see 'Data')
+- the script used for performance analysis (see Performance